Wednesday, November 30, 2022

 In the above photo, the sign in the pond says, “NOTICE: ANY ONE TAKING PLANTS OR FISH WILL BE PROSECUTED.”
 What about the statues?!?
 I believe this lack of attention/respect to Myrna is what caused the events that followed!

 In 1978, the sculpture was mutilated by vandals with heads and arms removed.
-They were restored in 1980 by William Van Orden, a Venice painter and sculpture.
+They were restored in 1980 by William Van Orden, a Venice painter and sculptor.
 However, he reconfigured the arms to make them less accessible to vandals.
-So sad; what is wrong with people?!?
+So sad that this had to be done; what is wrong with people?!?

 The caption for the above photo from Calisphere: